Jerk (Oliver Tree song): Southstar remix

 German DJ and producer Southstar released a remix of the song on May 9, 2022, titled "Miss You".
-Due to Southstar using Tree's vocals without permission, it was later re-released with re-recorded vocals as a single on July 30, 2022, through B1.
+Due to Southstar using Tree's vocals without permission, it was later re-released as a single on July 30, 2022 with re-recorded vocals sung by Julian Perretta, through the B1 Recordings label.
 A "sped-up version" of the song was released on October 12, 2022.
 It debuted at number 88 in Germany and went on to reach the top 10 by October, as well as the top 40 in Austria, Ireland, Lithuania and Switzerland.